Framed or Unframed? That Is The Question

 Custom Framing Vs Mass Production

 Typically, the vast majority of these framing styles are smaller than 24" wide with only a handful of larger ones available up to 36".
 Anything larger than this becomes a custom job for your local framer.
-While the quality of the frames and quality of assembly is vastly improved at this point, the cost associated with finishing your fine art skyrockets.
-For example, a Roma Tabbachino Dark Ash frame that I charge just $1250 for to finish a 45" museum quality acrylic print as shown above ($3500 shipped) will easily cost you $3000 or more for the framing only at a local frame shop.
-Buying a similar piece is a local gallery will often cost you upwards of $10,000 or more.
+While the quality of the frames and assembly is vastly improved at this point, the cost associated with finishing your fine art skyrockets.
+For example, a Roma Tabbachino Dark Ash frame that I charge just $1250 for to finish a 45" museum quality acrylic print as shown above ($3500 shipped) will easily cost you $3000 or more for the framing alone at a local frame shop.
+Buying a similar piece from a local art gallery will often cost you upwards of $10,000 or more.

 Close to a decade ago, I sold my very first framed 45" print.
 I was so excited to make this sale I didn't even bother to get a quote or look into the costs associated with custom framing.
 I closed the deal, accepted payment and drove down to my local frame shop with my new found riches burning a hole in my pocket, only to find out I was going to have to pay out of pocket just to finish the piece and I still had to pay to ship it!
 As an enthusiastic small business owner, I learned a valuable lesson that day, by actually paying someone to buy the first framed print I ever "sold".